Sleep's a vital part of a healthy lifestyle. But how do you wake up? Your iPhone alarm could make or break the start to you day.

 Alarm: Oh, that honking fog horn.
 There’s nothing quite like this as your emergency 8.55am GET UP NOW OR GET FIRED alarm.

-Bark: The alarm choice of people who can literally only get into a wakeful state from genuine fear of being attacked by a beast.
+Bark: The alarm choice of people who can only be roused by genuine fear of being attacked by a wild animal.
 An iPhone classic.

 Bell Tower: Does it make anyone else feel like they’re getting married that day?
 That’s a good reason to jump out of bed, surely.
 Disappointing when you realise it’s not true, though.